 The cataract surgery recovery process shouldn’t take longer than a month, but each person’s eyes react differently and heal at their own pace.

-Dr. Brooks will follow-up with you in the days and weeks after your cataract surgery to ensure your vision improvement is progressing normally.
+The doctors at Brooks Eye Associates will follow-up with you in the days and weeks after your cataract surgery to ensure your vision improvement is progressing normally.
 You should notice excellent vision improvement within a week.
 After surgery, all signs of your cataracts will be gone, and you should expect to experience clear, sharp vision thanks to your new IOL.

 To schedule a consultation and begin your journey to healthy, clear vision, call Brooks Eye Associates at (972) 736-9347.